Arrive Alive

 Be Aware

-Some inferior windscreens come without mouldings and are fitted re-using the old moulding.
+Some inferior windscreens come without mouldings and are fitted by reusing the old moulding.
 This practice is very dangerous as the safe fitment of the windscreen is compromised.
-Certain inferior windscreens do not have rain sensors or mirror boss fitted.
+Certain inferior windscreens do not have rain sensors or mirror bosses fitted.
 Ensure you are replacing apples with apples.

 Safety Tips

-A chip or a crack on your windscreen compromise the strength of your windscreen and impacts on the strength of your vehicle.
+A chip or a crack on your windscreen compromises the strength of your windscreen and impacts the strength of your vehicle.
 A windscreen typically contributes up to 30% of the strength of the vehicle.

 The Impact on Humans